strimzi/strimzi-kafka-oauth/testsuite/README.md

 This module contains integration tests for OAuth 2.0 support - different configurations for client and server are tested.

-The tests in this testsuite are all integration tests, making use of Arquillian Cube to start and stop the necessary docker containers.
+The tests in this testsuite are mostly integration tests, making use of Arquillian Cube to start and stop the necessary docker containers.
 The tests are bootstrapped through standard maven's 'test' phase, rather than the conventional 'integration-test' phase which is otherwise used when integration tests are intermingled in the same project with unit tests.